zx80/pg-schema-version/README.md

   - `dry` meaning that no changes are applied.
   - `wet` to trigger actual changes.

-Each provided script must contain a special `-- psv: name +5432 description` header with:
+Each provided script **must** contain a special `-- psv: name +5432 description` header with:

-- `name` the application name, which must be consistent accross all scripts.
+- `name` the application name, which **must** be consistent accross all scripts.
 - `+5432` the version for apply (`+`) or reverse (`-`) a schema step, which will be checked for inconsistencies such as repeated or missing versions.
-- `description` an optional description of the resulting application status.
+- `description` an optional description of the resulting application status, eg the corresponding application version.

 Beware that reversing may help you lose precious data, and that it is your responsability that the provided reverse scripts undo what was done by the